DREAMiners/The-History-of-Proof-Of-Work-Mining/Attack_Vectors.md

 On the other hand, a form of a 51% attack is possible with less than 50% of the network's mining power, but with a lower probability of success.

+# 34% Attack

+The tangle, a distributed ledger that is fundamentally distinct from a blockchain but designed to accomplish similar goals, could theoretically succumb to an attacker deploying over a third of the network's hashrate, referred to as a 34% attack.

+# SELFISH MINING

 You are a miner, suppose you have just found the block.
  -Instead of accouncing block to the network and receiving reward, keep it secret